Alerts

 "This is a great moment in the history of South Dakota and in the history of underground science," Rounds told scientists and other dignitaries invited to the underground dedication.
 "The water has been lowered, and we are starting to build a campus of experiments that can help our scientists solve some of the greatest mysteries of our world."

-The ceremony was in a large tunnel—14 feet wide by 14 feet tall—that connects the Ross and Yates shafts on the 4850 Level of SURF.
+The ceremony was in a large tunnel—14 feet wide by 14 feet tall—that connects the Ross and Yates shafts on the 4850 Level of Sanford Lab.
 The guests wore hardhats and mine lamps, but the tunnel (a "drift" in mine parlance) was lit, the temperature was 70 degrees and there was a steady breeze thanks to a large exhaust fan on the surface.

 The "ribbon cutting" was done in the style of hard-rock mining.
 Former Homestake gold miners Bill Heisinger and Alvin Burns used a traditional jackleg drill to punch holes into the wall of a tunnel.
 Then Gov. Rounds and Mr. Sanford lifted into place a plaque dedicating the Sanford Underground Laboratory at Homestake.